isomerpages/nrf-ctrlshift/pages/Virtual Career Fair 2022.md

 ---
 ![Alt text for image on Isomer site](/images/header1.png)

 What’s next for your career in Science, Technology and Engineering (STE)?
-How can you, a freshie or a mid-careerists, embark on an exciting STE career with the Public Service?
+How can you, as a freshie or a mid-careerists, embark on an exciting STE career with the Public Service?

 Find out at the STE Virtual Career Fair of the year, happening on: